jdh4/running_gromacs/05_vmd/README.md

 # VMD on the HPC Clusters

 For intensive visualization work you can install [VMD](https://www.ks.uiuc.edu/Research/vmd/) in your `/home` directory on tigressdata.
-The `/scratch/gpfs` and `/tigress` filesystems are accessible from tigressdata.
+The `/scratch/gpfs` filesystems for each cluster and `/tigress` are accessible from tigressdata.
 For example, for Perseus use the path: `/perseus/scratch/gpfs/<YourNetID>`.
 This allows you to easily work with files on the different clusters.

 For just doing quick checks of system configurations you can also install it in your `/home` directory on one of the